erikh2000/sl-lipz/docs/LipzFormat.md

 variable     | description
 -------------|------------
-character    | ID of a character in the scene. emotion      | ID of an engine-defined emotion, e.g. "happy".
+character    | ID of a character in the scene.
+If omitted, the character for which the Lipz file is playing should be used. emotion      | ID of an emotion for character to express.
 See "Emotions".

 #### Emotions